sid-maddy/8051.js/docs/back-end/utils.md

 > Converts indirect memory addresses to direct memory addresses using the values of register banks.
 And stores immediate data in the array index 256 of `ram`.

 ## parseLine
-> Parses and executes the line specified by `programCounter`.
+> Parses and executes the specified line.
 Returns an object indicating the status of execution and an error message if any error occurs.

 ## initMemory